-The Estonian economy advanced 3.6 percent year-on-year in the second quarter of 2019, following an upwardly revised 5 percent growth in the previous period.
-It was the weakest annual GDP growth rate since the first quarter 2018, amid a slowdown in private consumption (1.1% vs 5.4%) and government spending (0.7% vs 5.9%), while net exports contributed negatively to the GDP growth, as exports grew by 2.2 percent (vs 4.7%), while imports rose at a faster 5.0 percent (vs 4.1%).
-Meantime, fixed investment continued to rise (24.6% vs 17.8%).
-On the production side, the main contributors to economic growth were information and communication; professional, scientific & technical activities; wholesale and retail trade, and manufacturing.
-On a seasonally adjusted quarterly basis, the GDP went up by 0.4 percent in the second quarter, slowing from an upwardly revised 0.9 percent growth in Q2.
+The Estonian economy advanced 4.2 percent year-on-year in the third quarter of 2019, following an upwardly revised 3.8 percent growth in the previous period.
+Government spending expanded faster (3.8% vs 0.9% in Q2).
+Meantime, both of fixed investment (8.1% vs 24.6%) and private consumption (1.2% vs 2.4%) increased softer.
+On the other hand, net exports contributed positively to the GDP growth, as exports grew by 7.0 percent (vs 3.3%), while imports rose at a softer 4.4 percent (vs 5.4%).
+On the production side, the main contributors to economic growth were information and communication; agriculture, forestry and fishing; professional, scientific & technical activities; wholesale and retail trade, and manufacturing, transportation and storage.
+On a seasonally adjusted quarterly basis, the GDP went up by 1.0 percent in the third quarter, accelerating from an upwardly revised 0.8 percent growth in Q2.

 GDP Annual Growth Rate in Estonia averaged 4.26 percent from 1996 until 2019, reaching an all time high of 13.20 percent in the fourth quarter of 1997 and a record low of -19.30 percent in the third quarter of 2009.
 This page provides - Estonia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.